 I found the scissors fit nicely in the long utensil containers and the matching rectangle plastic box was perfect for the scissor sharpener.

-Over on the other side these same blue containers work perfect for the pins and needles.
+On the other side, these same blue containers work perfectly for pins and needles.

 And I found these tiny boxes with lids at the end of one aisle at the Dollar Tree.
 These were the perfect size for organizing small supplies inside the containers.
 I put needle threaders in one and hook and eyes in another.
+I'm sure you also have smaller items that these would be ideal for like safety pins.
 They are perfect for this little corner of this sewing drawer.

 Everything fit so nicely and now it is easy to keep it organized.
 You might even find that now you have plenty of space.

 Last, in the top right container do you see the blue thing with a magnifying glass attached?
 I found this nifty tool when checking out at Dollar Tree and it is going to make threading needles so much easier.
 It is a magnifying glass with light.
 Isn't that cool!